theheking/intro-to-command-line-hpc/practical_overview/Week1A_SettingUpOnKatana.md

 3) Edit your bashrc file (this is more complicated and not recommended until you are comfortable with UNIX) (https://docs.rc.fas.harvard.edu/kb/editing-your-bashrc/)

-Adapted from Handbook by RJ Ewdards
+Adapted from Handbook by RJ Edwards and John Reeves help-page.